Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning

 \subsection{Results}

 We compute the relative frequency over bootstrap replicates of $Z_i \rightarrow \widehat{Y}$ and $Z_i \circlearrow \widehat{Y}$ edges from all attributes.
-This represents the frequency with which an attribute is determined to be a cause or possible cause of the predicted outcome label and constitutes a rough measure of ``edge stability'' or confidence in that attribute's causal relevance.
-The computed edge stabilities are presented in the Fig.~\ref{fig:exp}.
+This represents the frequency with which an attribute is determined to be a cause or possible cause of the predicted outcome label and constitutes a rough measure of ``edge stability'' or confidence in that attribute's causal status.
+The computed edge stabilities are presented in Figure \ref{fig:exp}.
 In the bird classification experiment, we find that the most stable (possible) causes include \texttt{Wing Shape}, \texttt{Wing Pattern}, and \texttt{Tail Shape}, which are intuitively salient features for distinguishing among bird categories.
 We have lower confidence that the other features are possible causes of $\widehat{Y}$.
 In the X-ray experiment, we find that edges from \texttt{Atelectasis}, \texttt{Infiltration}, and \texttt{Effusion} are stable possible causes of the \texttt{Pneumonia} label.
 This is reassuring, since these are clinically relevant conditions for patients with pneumonia.
-Estimated PAGs from one of the bootstrapped subsamples in each experiment are displayed in Figs.~\ref{fig:birdspag} and \ref{fig:xraypag}.
-For the bird classification experiment, we only display a subgraph of the full PAG, since the full graph with 27 variables is large and difficult to display without taking up too much journal space.
-We display the subgraph over vertices adjacent to $\widehat{Y}$.
-In both experiments, the FCI procedure has detected a variety of edge types, including bidirected ($\leftrightarrow$) edges to indicate unmeasured confounding among some variables, but edges from \texttt{Wing Shape} and \texttt{Wing Pattern} (in the birds experiment), and \texttt{Atelectasis}, \texttt{Infiltration}, and \texttt{Effusion} (in the X-ray experiment), are consistently either directed ($\rightarrow$) or partially directed ($\circlearrow$) into the predicted outcome.
+An estimated PAG from one of the bootstrapped subsamples is displayed in Figure \ref{fig:xraypag}.
+The FCI procedure has detected a variety of edge types, including bidirected ($\leftrightarrow$) edges to indicate unmeasured confounding among some variables, but edges from \texttt{Atelectasis}, \texttt{Infiltration}, and \texttt{Effusion} are consistently either directed ($\rightarrow$) or partially directed ($\circlearrow$) into the predicted outcome.